sergimartinezeui/website_hugo/content/authors/admin/_index.md

   url: https://www.eui.eu/en/academic-units/political-and-social-sciences

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the legacy of conflict and authoritarian regimes.
+bio: PhD student in Political Science.
+Interested in the legacy of conflict and authoritarian regimes.

 # Interests to show in About widget
 interests: